mtlynch/mtlynch.io/content/posts/syncthing-on-fly.io/index.md

 New app created: syncthing-mtlynch
 ```

-Synthing needs a place for Syncthing to store data, so I'll create a Fly.io persistent volume called `syncthing_data`:
+Synthing needs a place to store data, so I created a Fly.io persistent volume called `syncthing_data`:

 ```bash
 SIZE_IN_GB=3 # This is the limit of fly.io's free tier as of 2023-05-24